-Brighten up your pancake batter by adding coconut milk, for a tropical twist, and top with fresh lime juice.
+These coconut pancakes bring a lovely for a tropical twist, topped with fresh lime juice.

 - 125g (4oz) plain flour